Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Experiments

 \subsection{Experimental Setting}

-To evaluate the performance of different algorithms, we utilize a simulated environment that closely replicates a realistic and complex railway system.
-Each algorithm is tested without undergoing a prior adaptation phase on the test environment, allowing us to focus on their ability to generalize and apply learned skills in unfamiliar settings.

-We use score and completion rate as metrics to evaluate the experiments.
-The score is the combined reward all agents receive at the end of an episode divided by the number of agents.
-The completion rate is the percentage of trains reaching their destination before the simulation ends.
-It is important to mention that a better score does not always correlate with a higher completion rate.
-This is because the score represents how close an agent got to its destination.
-In most cases, substantial improvements in the completion rate are required to achieve relatively small improvements in the score.
-Furthermore, the variance of the completion rate between runs is usually high, as observed in our experimental results.
-For these reasons, we report both the reward and completion rate in our experimental analysis.
+To evaluate the performance of different algorithms, we utilize a simulated environment that replicates a realistic and complex railway system.
+Each algorithm is tested without undergoing a prior adaptation phase on the test environment.
+We use the score and completion rate as metrics in our evaluation.
+The score is the total reward per episode averaged across agents, while the completion rate measures the percentage of trains reaching their destination.
+Notably, a higher score does not always indicate a higher completion rate, as the score reflects proximity to the destination.
+Small score improvements often require significant completion rate gains, and completion rate variance between runs is high.